-Let us introduce the idea of the proof briefly.
+Let us briefly give the idea of the proofs of our main results.
+The idea of the proof of Theorem \ref{main} and \ref{antidominant} is similar to the proof of \cite[Theorem 3.1]{CD1} and \cite[Theorem 4.1]{CD2} respectively.
+However the arguments in this paper are more technical and we have to overcome some new challenges.
 Let ${\bf U}$ be the unipotent radical of ${\bf B}$, and $U_{q^a}$ be its $\mathbb{F}_{q^a}$-points.
 In the case either $\op{char}\Bbbk\neq \op{char}\bar{\mathbb{F}}_q$ or $\Bbbk=\bar{\mathbb{F}}_q$ and $\theta$ is antidominant, we construct an explicit filtration of $\mathbb{M}(\theta)$.
-For any subquotient $E$ of this filtration, we prove the irreducibility of $E$ through the following steps: (1) Show that $E$ is a cyclic module (which is obvious by definition); (2) Show that any submodule of $E$ contains an $U_{q^a}$-fixed point for a sufficient large number $a$; (3) Show that any $U_{q^a}$-fixed point is transited by $\Bbbk{\bf G}$ to a generator of $E$.
-It is important to note that the step (3) is a new phenomenon in our case, and we develop a new and highly nontrivial technique to settle.
-In the case $\Bbbk=\bar{\mathbb{F}}_q$ and $\theta$ is not antidominant, by the transitivity of Harish-Chandra induction (infinite version) and exactness of (abstract) induction functor, the non-existence of the composition series of $\mathbb{M}(\theta)$ reduced to the case ${\bf G}=SL_2(\bar{\mathbb{F}}_q)$.
+For any subquotient $E$ of this filtration, we prove the irreducibility of $E$ through the following steps: (1) Show that $E$ is a cyclic module (which is obvious by definition); (2) Show that any submodule of $E$ contains an $U_{q^a}$-fixed point for a sufficiently large integer $a$; (3) Show that any $U_{q^a}$-fixed point is transited by $\Bbbk{\bf G}$ to a generator of $E$.
+It is important to note that the step (3) is a new phenomenon in our case, and we develop a new and highly nontrivial technique to settle it.
+Some discussions in the proof of \cite[Theorem 3.1]{CD1} and \cite[Theorem 4.1]{CD2} also work here under some more general setting.
+For the simplicity of this article, we omit the proofs of these similar steps and spend more time explaining the new approach which can deal with a general character $\theta\in \widehat{\bf T}$ not just a trivial character which we consider in \cite{CD1}, \cite{CD2}.
+In the case $\Bbbk=\bar{\mathbb{F}}_q$ and $\theta$ is not antidominant, by the transitivity of Harish-Chandra induction (infinite version) and exactness of the (abstract) induction functor, the non-existence of finite composition series of $\mathbb{M}(\theta)$ reduces to the case ${\bf G}=SL_2(\bar{\mathbb{F}}_q)$.
 In this case, we prove the non-existence result using the limit process and the classical structural results of the Weyl modules for $SL_2(\bar{\mathbb{F}}_q)$ (cf.\cite{De}).